-Osteosarcoma with interrupted periosteal rection and Codman's triangle proximally.
+- Osteosarcoma with interrupted periosteal rection and Codman's triangle proximally (red arrow).

 There is periosteal bone formation perpendicular to the cortical bone and extensive bony matrix formation by the tumor itself.

-Ewing sarcoma with lamellated and focally interrupted periosteal reaction. (blue arrows)
+- Ewing sarcoma with lamellated and focally interrupted periosteal reaction. (white arrows)

 Notice that the periostitis is aggressive, but not as aggressive as in the other two cases.